Exploring real outcomes and imagined possibilities

 10-year cost savings: ~$1.35 million.

-Improved energy security: No reliance on unpredictable grid and diesel.
+Improved energy security: No reliance on unstable grids and diesel supply.